-"Except as otherwise required by law and subject to the rights of the holders of the Preferred Stock pursuant to the provisions of this Certificate of Incorporation, special meetings of stockholders may be called only by (i) the Chief Executive Officer, (ii) the Board of Directors pursuant to a resolution approved by a majority of the then authorized number of Directors of the corporation (as determined in accordance with the By-laws), or (iii) the written request of the holders of not less than twenty-five percent of the outstanding shares of the corporation's common stock, filed with the Secretary of the corporation and otherwise in accordance with the By-laws."
+"Except as otherwise required by law and subject to the rights of the holders of the Preferred Stock pursuant to the provisions of this Certificate of Incorporation, special meetings of stockholders may be called only by (i) the Chief Executive Officer, (ii) the Board of Directors pursuant to a resolution approved by a majority of the then authorized number of Directors of the corporation (as determined in accordance with the By-laws), or (iii) the written request of the holders of not less than twenty-five percent of the outstanding shares of the Corporation's common stock, filed with the Secretary of the Corporation and otherwise in accordance with the By-laws."

-SECOND: That thereafter, pursuant to resolution of the Board of Directors, a proxy was sent to the shareowners of the Corporation in accordance with Section 222 of the DGCL and a majority of the issued and outstanding voting shares of the Corporation were voted in favor of such amendment.
+SECOND: That thereafter, pursuant to resolution of its Board of Directors, a proxy was sent to the shareowners of the Corporation in accordance with Section 222 of the DGCL and a majority of the issued and outstanding voting shares of the Corporation were voted in favor of such amendment.

-THIRD: That said amendment was duly adopted in accordance with the provisions of Section 242 of the DGCL.
+THIRD: That said amendment was duly approved in accordance with the provisions of Section 242 of the DGCL.

-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to be executed in its name on this day of 2008.
+IN WITNESS WEHREOF , the Corporation has Officer and attested by its Corporate Secretary on Amendment to be executed in its 2008. name and on its behalf by its Chie f Executive

 HONEYWELL INTERNATIONAL INC.

+David M. Cote Chief Executive Officer •

+ATTEST:

-Thomas F. Larkins Vice President and Corporate Secretary
+Thomas F. Larkins Corporate Secretary •